wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-excel-cluster-hpcpack.md

 * **Azure subscription** - If you don't have an account, you can create a trial account in just a couple of minutes.
 For details, see [Azure Trial](/pricing/1rmb-trial/).

 * **Cores quota** - You might need to increase the quota of cores, especially if you choose to deploy several cluster nodes with multicore VM sizes.
 If you are using an Azure quickstart template, be aware that the cores quota in Resource Manager is per Azure region, and you might need to increase the quota in a specific region.
 See [Azure subscription limits, quotas, and constraints](/documentation/articles/azure-subscription-service-limits).
-To increase a quota, you can [open an online customer support request](http://azure.microsoft.com/blog/2014/06/04/azure-limits-quotas-increase-requests/) at no charge.

 ## Step 1.
 Set up an HPC Pack cluster in Azure